Remember when we were young, our goal was to look older…womanly…more sophisticated?

 Eye makeup is one of the first things that can be dialed back to look younger and “fresher”

 But unlike the makeup of our mother’s generation, eyeshadow for mature eyes is no longer about hiding the signs of aging, or covering up what makes us look like ourselves.
 Instead, the wisdom we’ve gained with age has carried over to how we view our makeup—we want to enhance what we have, to look vibrant, fresh, wide awake; we want products that let our natural beauty shine through, while “blurring” the aspects of our face that we think don’t look quite as good as they used to.

 Wouldn’t it be great if makeup products actually provided the benefits of skincare, so they’re not just sitting on top of our skin, but they’re actually affecting its surface to help keep us looking beautiful for years to come?
 Thanks to the advancements made in skincare science, that’s not too much to ask for!

-Here are our best makeup tricks for ageing skin, particularly creating the best eyeshadow looks for mature eyes.
+Here are our best makeup tricks for eye makeup over 50, particularly creating the best eyeshadow looks for mature eyes.

 1. Moisturize your wrinkles and crow’s feet.

 Start any makeup application by lightly tapping on a nourishing eye cream like Cold Plasma Plus+ Advanced Eye Cream.
 Use your ring finger for the lightest touch on the delicate skin around your eyes.
 The copper complex with three amino acids helps improve the appearance of crepey skin for a dramatically firmer, smoother, lifted look.

 The extra shot of omega fatty acids from walnuts and flax seeds helps visibly plump and increase radiance over time by strengthening the skin’s moisture barrier and improving its ability to retain water.